MasterFacilityList/mfl_api/docs/10_facilities.rst

                                 * Facility correction templates
                                 * Facility excel exports

-Facility dashboard ( summary )  * Analysis by administrative units
+Facility dashboard APIS         * Analysis by administrative units
                                 * Analysis by type
                                 * Analysis by owner and owner category
                                 * Analysis by regulator and regulation status